stharlan/conterm/README.md

 AlphaCom works pretty well.
 I was able to dial up a BBS and get a login page.
 I wasnt prepared to go beyond that yet.
 The license is cheap, and, you get to try it free for 30 days (I think).
 However, Im not in a position to go buying new software licenses right now.
 Theres others, but, the licensing costs go up from AlphaCom (which is very cheap, by the way).

 So, being a developer, I thought "I can develop something".
 And, thats where this started.

+First I had to find out how to control the modem.
+Having done some serial programming with a GPS device (back in the days), I knew the basics.
+Because I work in dotnet now, I tried to start with dotnet core.
+It does have serial port support, but, a little Googling indicates that developers are less than happy with the API.
+You can find the AT command set for this modem online.
+I tried some sample code, and, was able to get the modem to respond.
+But, I wanted tighter control over the communication with the modem, and, dotnet core wasnt going to work well.

+So, I went to C++.
+I quickly found that DOTNET was hiding some of the initialization steps for me (it was only trying to help).
+After realizing I had to configure the serial port (baud rate, parity, etc), I was able to send some commands and get it to dial.

+There is surprisingly little "on Google" that describes modem communications with BBSs.
+I found SynchroNet code, and, I was going to wade through it to see how it works, but, Im not that patient.
+I may have to eventually, but, for now, Im going to use trial and error.
+I did install it locally so I could use it as a testing mechanism via Telnet, but, Im not there yet.

+So, I can communicate with the modem, and control it.
+Controlling hardware is an empowering thing.
+I send it commands to connect.
+But, once connected, how do I let it know what I send is a command, and, what needs to be forwarded on to the BBS?
+After some intense Googling, I found that the modem switches from command mode to data mode after it has connected.
+Brilliant!
+And, to get it back to command mode, theres a special string to send.
+Awsome.

+Next question - do I send chunks of data, or, one character-at-a-time?
+When I was connected to one of the BBSs, I was able to determine that it was responding to single characters, so, the terminal program must be sending one-at-a-time.
+Seems inefficient, but, this technology was from the 80s.
+Ill start with the idea that it will send one-character-at-a-time.